-4Only one professor may be head of the board or its deputy.
+4Only a professor may be head of the board or its deputy; the head of the board and his/her deputy should be from two different departments.
 5The head of the board will usually conduct the board's active business.
-6In addition, the board may transfer revocably certain tasks to the head of the board, insofar as this is not expressly barred; not, however in decisions on appeals.
-7The board of examiners may receive the support of an examinations office to carry out its active business.
+6In addition, the board may transfer revocably certain tasks to the head of the board of examiners may receive the support of an examinations office to carry out its active business.
 8Decisions by the board of examiners are passed with a majority of the board members' votes; in the event of a tie, the head of the board casts the deciding vote.
 9A board member may be reappointed multiple times; if a member withdraws before the end of his/her term of office, a new member is appointed for the remainder of the term of office; members of the board remain in office after their term of office expires until new members are appointed.